Skip to main content

 Specialist

-Dog handler, CPO (personal protection), physical pentest or CCTV operator.
-Specialised certifications and practice.
+Psovod, CPO (personal protection), physical penetration testing or a CCTV operator.
+Specialist certification and practical experience.

 Do you want to see worker certificates?

-On request, we provide NSK certificates for specific workers deployed on your assignment.
-Transparency is part of our work.
+On request, we provide NSK certificates for the specific workers assigned to your contract.
+Ask for them in your enquiry.

 Send an enquiry